KSheridan86/project-5-RossAnthonyDesigns/README.md

 User Story:

-> Delete private messages - As a logged in user I should be easily able to delete to private messages.
+> View Cart Total - As a User I can View a running total of the items in the shopping Cart.

 Acceptance Criteria:
-* Given that I am a logged in user I can see a Delete button inside any private message I have received.
-* Given that I am a logged in user I can see a Delete button beside any message I have received in my inbox.
+* Given that I am a user I can navigate to the Shopping cart page and see a total cost of the items contained within.
-* Given that I am a logged in user and I click the Delete message button I am shown a warning and asked to confirm that I wish to Delete this message.

 Implementation of tests:
-* Inside each private message received from a registered user there is a button to reply to that message.
-* Inside each private message received from a non-registered user their email address is clearly marked for responding to their message.
-* After the Delete button has been clicked a warning message appears to clarify that the message will be deleted.
+* Create a function that adds the prices of the items in the cart and displays this to the user.

 All Tests Passed &#x2611;